Snap Files To Go Public In $3 Billion IPO

 Snap has raised in excess of $2.6 billion in several private financing rounds from numerous investors including top tier venture capital firms, corporate investors, private equity firms and government-owned investment enterprises.

-The company claims that 158 million people use its flagship Snapchat each day, creating over 2.5 billion 'Snaps.'
+The company claims that 158 million people use its flagship Snapchat each day, creating over 2.5 billion 'Snaps'.

 Market and Competition

 Snap operates a largely advertising-driven business model, although it does sell its Spectacles product for $129 each.

-It seeks to provide advertisers with access to its user base, which has typically centered around a younger demographic, between the ages of 14 - 30.
+It seeks to provide advertisers with access to its user base, which has typically centered around a younger demographic, between the ages of 14-30.

 The company has developed a number of advertiser tools and APIs (Application Programming Interfaces) that enable them.
-In many respects, Snap competes with other mobile-oriented social networks such as Facebook (NASDAQ:FB), Twitter (NYSE:TWTR), and to a lesser extent, Google (NASDAQ:GOOGL).
+In many respects, Snap competes with other mobile-oriented social networks such as Facebook (NASDAQ:FB), Twitter (NYSE:TWTR), and to a lesser extent, Google (NASDAQ:GOOG) (NASDAQ:GOOGL).

 The market size for Snap's service is dependent on the size of its network of users, their frequency of use of the various services and features, and advertisers' ability to achieve their ROI goals.
 Global advertising is expected to reach $767 billion in 2020, according to Snap.

 But ad growth by sector is more interesting, showing mobile ads should account for virtually all ad growth through 2019: